ErkutAtes/ErkutAtes/README.md

-🌍  Hi, I'm Erkut Ateş, I am an electrical and electronics engineer.
+🌍  # Hi, I'm Erkut Ateş, I am an electrical and electronics engineer.
 I have a strong and quiet interest in software development.
 I am aiming for a career in this field
-💻 I’m interested in Software development
+Here I will be sharing the current technologies and projects I am working on 💻 I’m interested in Software development
 💻  I’m currently learning Java and OOP
 ⌨️  Under the I'm learning repository you can access the projects I'm currently working on.